-Here you’ll learn everything you need to know to buy the best car insurance policy in Boulder for your particular situation.
-You’ll see which carriers are rated as the best car insurance companies for customer satisfaction and what the average car insurance rates are for your neighborhood.
+Learn everything you need to know to buy the best car insurance policy in Boulder for you and your family.
+See which carriers are rated as the best car insurance companies for customer satisfaction and your neighborhood’s average car insurance rates.

-You’ll also discover how much you can save from knowing how to make smart choices about coverage.
-And, find out how rates for Boulder drivers are affected by tickets, accidents and adding teen drivers.
+Discover how much you can save by knowing how to make intelligent choices about coverage.
+And find out how rates for Boulder drivers are affected by tickets, accidents and adding teen drivers.

-- You can save an average of $2,312 a year on a full coverage policy in Boulder by comparing price quotes from different car insurance companies, according to CarInsurance.com’s rate analysis.
+- By comparing price quotes from different carriers, you can save an average of $2,312 per year on a full coverage policy in Boulder.

-- Guide to car insurance (with rates) in cities of Colorado
+- Guide to car insurance in cities of Colorado

 |Value/Price||CSAA Insurance Group|